jsohndata/wooCommerce-single-product-add-smart-contract-button-WP/README.md

 2. Go to **Code Snippets → Add New**
 3. Choose **“Add Your Custom Code (New Snippet)”**
 4. Select **PHP Snippet**
-5. Name it: `WooCommerce Contact Us Button`
+5. Name it: `WooCommerce Conditional Contact Us Button`
 6. Paste the code from the **Code** section below
 7. Set **Location** to `Run Everywhere`
 8. Save and **Activate**